June 2015: The project was unfunded in NCDOT's State Transportation Improvement Program.

-March 4, 2008: A meeting was held with residents of the Snowbird Community at the Snowbird Community Center near Robbinsville.
+March 4, 2008: A meeting was held with residents of the Snowbird Community near Robbinsville.
 Study corridors for four preliminary alternatives (Alternatives 1, 2, 3 and 4) were presented.
 Approximately 50 to 60 people attended the meeting, and 21 written comments and several verbal comments were received.

 Jan.
 23, 2007: The project merger team met and reached agreement on the project's purpose - improving safety on N.C.
 143 - and established the limits of the project study area.

 Initial Project Study Area Limits, December 2006